zainab-israr/Bank-Management-System/README.md

 This project implements a **Bank Management System** in Python using SQLite.
 It demonstrates full **CRUD operations** (Create, Read, Update, Delete) on bank accounts, along with account searches and simple transaction management.

-Developed as part of a **DBMS course project**, it showcases practical database interaction, Python programming, and object-oriented design skills.
+Developed as part of a **DBMS course project** in 2021, it showcases practical database interaction, Python programming, and object-oriented design skills.

 ---